 You may be wondering why a vendor that sells a sales forecasting platform would say you don’t need one.
-Well, while we think we do a better job than the other vendors, we don’t think that current-quarter forecasts are all that special.
+Well, while (from what we have seen) we do a better job than the other vendors, we don’t think that current-quarter forecasts are all that special.
 We often see very-good forecasts using the simple method we described here and in part one—before applying our secret sauce.

 And the “AI” forecasting engines are not all that special either.
 They offer sales dashboards, basic summary reporting, a different place to enter your forecasts outside of your CRM, and AI scores.
 The dashboards and summary reports can be replicated in Salesforce and Tableau CRM.
 Nothing unique there.
-And they are not using advanced analytic modeling.
+And they are not doing anything special for analytic modeling.
 They are using models that you could replicate in a day after completing a statistics 101 course.

-That said, these models are a little better than the simple approach we recommend.
+That said, ours and these other models are better than the simple approach we recommend.
 Both approaches are quite good at predicting current-quarter results early in the quarter.
 That can be pretty helpful to set expectations.
 But how does that help you sell more?

 Some of these "AI" vendors use more advanced statistical methods to analyze additional data sources outside of the CRM system (calendars, email, documents, conversations…).
 (This part may actually involve real AI techniques.)
 They do this to find signals that add more precision to forecasts.
 But these signals are most meaningful at the very end of the sales process—when you know what will happen anyway.
 How does a more accurate forecast at the end of the quarter/sale help you sell more?
 Is that useful?
 You decide.